 are inadequate for representing large numbers of words: Too hard to

 ''The fact is that NO writing system ever exceeded 2000 symbols.
 This is because that is the absolute limit (lifetime learning limit) of a human's ability to remember which abstract symbol (or sequence of symbols) stands for which word.
 Think about how hard even this would be!
 It takes Japanese children from first form to the end of secondary school to memorize 1850 Kanji symbols and which word they go with.
 The bulk of their writing system is written with sound symbols, not word symbols.
 The beauty of using sounds (syllables, diphones, phonemes) is that this drastically reduces the memory load'' (D. McGuinness)

-Goodman and Frank Smith (an ex-journalist who, by his own admission, has never taught anyone to read), appeared (circa 1970) as a reaction to the dreary schemes.
-"Matching letters with sounds is a flat-earth view of the world," Goodman declared in his 1986 book, What's Whole in Whole Language (Allen)
+2019)) and Frank Smith (an ex-journalist who, by his own admission, never taught anyone to read), appeared circa 1970 as a reaction to the dreary look-say

 the alphabet code for themselves and reading will 'emerge'.